 This Corn Pie with Hot Pepper and Feta is the ultimate summer savory pie!
 With sweet summer corn in abundance it's the perfect brunch or dinner pie.
 Make it in homemade pie crust, store-bought pie crust or make it crustless by baking it as a casserole in an 8-9" square or round baking dish!

-- 1 pie dough from classic butter, gluten free, or cream cheese pie dough
+- 1-9" pie crust (from classic butter, gluten free, or whole wheat pie crust)

 - 2 teaspoons olive oil